balaarunreddyv1/docker-cheat-sheet-for-quick-reference/kubernetes.md

 **delete deployment**
 - `kubectl delete deployment <<name>>`

-- Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
+**Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.**

+`minikude delete` -> if any issues, delete the vm that minikude sets up

+enable ingress addons -> `minikude addons enable ingress`